About the Webinars

 Elaine Silverstein is a horticulturist trained in Sustainable Landscape Management at the New York Botanical Garden, where she continues to study botany, ecology, and landscape design.
 She has a small horticulture practice in Bergen County, where she advises clients on sustainability techniques, designs gardens based on native plants, and speaks to local gardening and community groups.
 She is founder and one of the leaders of the Bergen-Passaic chapter of the Native Plant Society of New Jersey and co-chair of the Glen Rock Shade Tree Advisory Committee.

 Becky is the full-time Education Outreach Specialist with the Ocean County Soil Conservation District.
 She has over 20 years of experience as a formal classroom teacher and informal environmental educator.
 Becky also serves as a co-leader for the Jersey Shore Chapter of the Native Plant Society of New Jersey.
 In her spare time, Becky can usually be found behind a pair of binoculars as an avid and devoted birder.
 She enjoys landscaping her own Jersey-Friendly yard to attract and support birds and wildlife.

-What’s Bugging Your Jersey-Friendly Yard?
+Spring Series: What’s Bugging Your Jersey-Friendly Yard?

 In our January-June webinar series, a line-up of bug experts shared information about how to recognize beneficial insects versus pests, how to manage pests safely using non-toxic methods, and how to build a buggy web of life in your yard using native plants.
 See below for links to recordings of most of the webinars.